 The gas pipe will be a hindrance to installing a new modern octagonal ceiling electrical box.
 Also it is quite likely that there is a piece of wood supporting the gas pipe or the pipe may be attached to the side of a ceiling joist.

 Sometimes a pipe wrench can be put on the gas pipe to unscrew it from the elbow.
 An internal pipe wrench might be needed.
 Other options are cutting it out with a multi-function oscillating tool or a reciprocating saw, or relocating the ceiling box.
 Relocating may not be an option due to the existing lengths of the wires.

 Once all obstacles have been removed and the existing cables have been identified and taped, a new electrical box can be installed.
-An old work ceiling fan brace and box can be fitted in place through the existing hole.
-A side mount type is also available if the joist is right there.
+A new pancake box can be installed or sometimes an old work ceiling fan brace and box can be fitted in place through the existing hole.
+A side mount type fan box is also available if the joist is right there.
 Try to get the deeper boxes.